Browse tips

 - Rate by your real season.
 Ask, “Does this area help me enough right now?”
 The next step should fit your body, family, money, time, and energy.

 - Date the page and name the season.
-Examples: June Reset, Birthday 2026, Fall Semester Start, After Move, or Recovery Month.
+Examples: June Check-In, Birthday 2026, Fall Semester Start, After Move, or Recovery Month.
 The context matters as much as the score.

 - Copy first every time.
 If you write on the clean template by accident, undo if possible.
 If not, bring in a fresh clean copy from the original planner file and make copy first the first step.